Fuller Building: 1990s to present

 Cushman & Wakefield took over management of the building in 1990.
 While the Fuller Building contained over twenty art galleries at the time, several gallery tenants expressed frustration that rents at the building were much higher compared to other buildings.
 By the beginning of 1994, the Fuller Building was more than 25 percent vacant.
 Within the same year, the office space remained vacant but much of the available gallery space was occupied.
 The mortgage holder L&B Group retook the building in December 1994 and subsequently started renovating the building.
 The changes included replacement windows, a facade cleaning, and upgrading the interior to modern standards.
 By then, the Fuller Building had been overshadowed by the construction of the much taller Four Seasons Hotel on the adjacent lot, which had been completed in 1993.

 In August 1999, Vornado Realty Trust arranged to purchase the Fuller Building for approximately $125 million; the next month, the company closed on its purchase.
 Vornado announced in 2002 that it planned to renovate the base to designs by Skidmore, Owings & Merrill, though this plan received some opposition.
 The proposal called for replacing the glass above the main entrance with "electronic glass", which could alternate between being transparent or opaque, as well as adding similar glass above the lobby ceiling.
 Coach Inc. opened its global flagship store in the building in 2005.
 Coach abruptly closed its store in January 2020.
 A Berluti flagship opened in part of the former Coach space in December 2020, and a two-level Fendi flagship store opened in another part of Coach's space in July 2021.
-By the end of 2021, the building was 81 percent occupied, and its tenants include fashion firms such as Bottega Veneta and Tom Ford.
+By the end of 2021, the building was 81 percent occupied, and its tenants included fashion firms such as Bottega Veneta and Tom Ford.